MartTave/bachelor-report/bachelor_thesis.typ

 This bachelor thesis is the result from a request from the enterprise SP-Timing.
 SP-Timing currently offers multiple solutions for the timing of multiple types of race (ski, trail, run, triathlon...).
 This project aim to research and develop a prototype for acquiring video from the finish line of a race, and determine automatically the finish time with a precision of a tenth of a second.
 The system need to be as cheap as possible, easy to install and reliable.

 Currently, SP-Timing mainly uses a chip based solution, that consists of a chip and an (or multiples) antenna.
 The antenna is located at the finish line, and it detects the chip located on the bibs.
-The newly created system would be here to complete the currently used one, or as a standalone solution.
+The newly created system would be here to complement the current one one, or as a standalone solution.
 This means that the system cannot rely on the existing solution to work.

 The system would be placed in a way that ensures a good visibility of the finish line, but not too far from it in order to have enough details to ensure precision.